CSS Inline Layout Module Level 3

 Line boxes are stacked as the direct contents of the block container box in its block flow direction and aligned within this container as specified by align-content [CSS-ALIGN-3].
 Thus, an inline formatting context consists of a stack of line boxes.
 Line boxes are stacked with no separation (except as specified elsewhere, e.g. for float clearance) and they never overlap.

 In general, the line-left edge of a line box touches the line-left edge of its containing block and the line-right edge touches the line-right edge of its containing block, and thus the logical width of a line box is equal to the inner logical width of its containing block (i.e. the block container’s content box).
 However, floating boxes or initial letter boxes can come between the containing block edge and the line box edge, reducing the space available to, and thus the logical width of, any such impacted line boxes.
-(See CSS 2.1 § 9.4.2 Inline formatting contexts/CSS 2.1 § 9.5 Floats and § 6 Initial Letters.)
+(See Cascading Style Sheets Level 2 Revision 1 (CSS 2.1) Specification § visuren#inline-formatting/Cascading Style Sheets Level 2 Revision 1 (CSS 2.1) Specification § visuren#floats and § 7 Initial Letters.)

 diagram showing inline boxes split across line boxes as described above